zccrs/tty-debug/README.md

 # TTY Debug Tool

 A simplified tool for monitoring TTY virtual terminal changes and VT-related processes, with comprehensive signal monitoring for all processes that have TTY devices open.
+The tool tracks VT modes, KD (keyboard display) modes, and provides real-time monitoring of TTY state changes.

 ## Features